- Must visit

 Discover the best of Reykjavik — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Reykjavik trip today.

-A homestyle fish stew of boiled white fish, potatoes, onions, and a creamy sauce.
-It is one of Iceland’s most familiar comfort foods.
+A rustic fish stew made with boiled white fish, potatoes, onions, and a creamy sauce.
+It is a beloved everyday Icelandic dish often served with rye bread.

 Tipping is not expected, as service is included in prices and wages.
-Rounding up is optional for exceptional service; taxis and cafés do not require tips.
+You can round up or leave a little for excellent service, but locals usually do not tip.

 Official public transport app